 - Where and how the information is stored?

 - Who is responsible for the use of information?

-- Are there any risks of violation of patients’ personal data safety?
+- Are there any risks of violating patients’ personal data safety?

-The patients personal information can be used exclusively for the intended purpose – to care for them.
+The personal information of patients can be used exclusively for the intended purpose – to care for them.
 This may seem absolutely obvious, but it is important to mention.
 Any non-targeted action with customer data is unacceptable.
 All company operations, if possible, should be recorded by automated systems.

-It is essential the assessment of potential risks of violation of patients’ rights.
+It is essential to assess potential risks of violating patients’ rights.
 Risk assessment can be done by comparing the degree of compliance of employees’ work with HIPAA standards.
-You need to review all the requirements of this act and check whether it is complied with?
+You need to review all the requirements of this act and have a proper check.
 It’s fairly simple.

 To sum it all up, the loss and illegal use of patients personal data is unacceptable point-blank.
 That HIPAA act was adopted in 1996 to prevent the above mentioned cases.